 Art in New Caledonia

 In New Caledonia, various artistic movements cohabit, reflecting the country’s historical heritage and cultural influences.
 Native kanak art is as vibrant as it’s ever been.
-From art galleries to walls on the street, the local artistic expression is very much alive and present.

 A celebration of art